Grinnell, Iowa: Museums and art galleries

 Grinnell Historical Museum was founded as a community collaborative effort through a contest for community development by the Grinnell Herald Register in 1950.
 Four women's groups—two chapters of the DAR, the Historical and Literary Club, and the Tuesday Club, took as their project the creation of a museum.
 People responded enthusiastically; donations included a rope bed, a hair wreath, and the twisted bell clapper from the ruins of the first High School, which had burned.
 The house the museum is currently situated in was generously donated by Rubie Burton.
 Displays are of interest to visitors of all ages.
 The kitchen holds an electric refrigerator made by the Grinnell Washing Machine Company, one of the first 50 made in 1932.
 There is a Military exhibit with uniforms from the Civil War to the Vietnam war.
 The Carriage House holds several horse-drawn vehicles built by the Spaulding Carriage Factory in Grinnell.

-The Grinnell Area Arts Council (GAAC) building, formerly Stewart Library, includes the Stewart Gallery and features works of local and regional artists.
-The gallery space includes high ceilings and nice light.
-The GAAC also includes the Loft Theater and is home to the Grinnell Community Theater.
-In 2008, the GAAC expanded to space across the street and opened The Stew Makerspace.
-The Stew Makerspace is a collaboration between the Grinnell Area Arts Council and the Wilson Center for Innovation and Leadership at Grinnell College.
-Located at 927 Broad Street, the Stew houses spaces for ceramics, woodworking, 3D printing, metal working, laser engraving, and much more.
+The Grinnell Area Arts Council building includes the Stewart Gallery, which features works of local and regional artists, and the Loft Theater, the location of the Grinnell Community Theater.
+The nearby Stew Makerspace features ceramics, woodworking, 3D printing, metal working, and laser engraving.

 The Faulconer Gallery (now called the Grinnell College Museum of Art) on the Grinnell College campus features year-round exhibits of regional, national and international artists.
 The space is inside the Bucksbaum Center for the Arts.